thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 - [funk](https://github.com/egordorichev/funk): a programming language that only has functions.

 - [Uxn](https://100r.co/site/uxn.html), and consequently, [Varvara](https://wiki.xxiivv.com/site/varvara.html): a really small computing stack, designed to be really resilient, under the idea of permacomputing.
 Varvara embeds Uxn and extends it with a variable-sized screen, file and console I/O, controller, mouse and keyboard input, audio capabilities, etc.

+<h3 id="pldev">programming language development</h3>

+- [Crafting Interpreters](https://craftinginterpreters.com): a book that teaches the reader how to make two interpreters, a treewalk one written in Java and a bytecode one in C for an ad-hoc programming language called Lox. made by the creator of the Wren programming language.

+- [Let's Build a Compiler, by Jack W. Crenshaw](https://compilers.iecc.com/crenshaw/): a fifteen-part series written from 1988 to 1995 about writing a compiler from a custom-made language to Motorola 68k assembly language, in Pascal.

 <h3 id="repos">code repositories</h3>